 Below are links that will ensure that parents in the USA, Australia, and other countries, are guided to informed and safe people that will reinforce the self-determination of gender, and that “No Body is Shameful”, and can support genital integrity:

-Two PDF files you can print and distribute:
+Two PDF Files to print and distribute:

 References: Important articles and data that shows me it is time to include intersex to LGBTQ: